AnubisSec/anubissec.github.io/_posts/2019-02-16-Giddy-HackTheBox-WriteUp.md

 XP extended Stored Procedures
 -----------------------------

-So first looking into `xp_cmdshell` which is used more widely in offensive security engagements, when it's presented to attackers. `xp_cmdshell` spawns a windows command shell and takes an arguement, and executes it on the host system.
+So first looking into `xp_cmdshell` which is used more widely in offensive security engagements, when it's presented to attackers. `xp_cmdshell` spawns a windows command shell and takes an argument, and executes it on the host system.
 This is obviously very advantagous to any attacker that can leverage it on an improperly managed SQL server.

 Now, let's dig into `xp_dirtree`.
 This SQL procedure is used to list out all the contents of any directory on the host machine.
 It will display the contnets of any folder that you provide it as an argument.
 This can be somewhat dangerous for seeing any sensitive files that might be on the server.
 Bear in mind an attacker could not "read" any of these files, only see that the files exist.